Think Your Gas Bill Is Expensive Now? A New Proposal Would Make It Even Pricier

 The utility, which serves 22 million people, filed its application with the California Public Utilities Commission in May 2022.
 The Commission will make a decision in the coming months.

-SoCalGas will hold public forums on March 6 and March 15 for customers to voice their opinions on the proposal.
+SoCalGas will hold virtual public forums on March 6 (2 p.m.) and March 15 (6 p.m.) for customers to voice their opinions on the proposal.

+The live broadcast (English with Spanish captions) can be accessed at: www.adminmonitor.com/ca/cpuc

-If the rate request is approved, customers using the typical 36 therms per month will face an increase of about $8.28, or 13.2%, per month starting in January of next year, though prices may vary from household to household.
-The utility is seeking an increase of 6.7% in 2025, 5.6% in 2026, and 7.7% in 2027.
+If the rate request is approved, customers using the typical 36 therms per month are looking at paying about $8.28 more a month starting in January of next year, though prices may vary from household to household.

+The costs, however, can vary greatly depending on the market, as many households have learned in recent months when the rates skyrocketed.
+The increases sought by SoCal Gas are baseline increases, so the monthly price may still fluctuate beyond those proposed hikes.

-The price of natural increased by 128% between December and January.
-The cold weather, high gas consumption and reduced natural gas flows have all contributed to sky-high natural gas bills that have left many Angelenos frustrated.
+The price of natural gas, which is composed primarily of methane, a greenhouse gas 80 times more powerful than carbon dioxide, increased by 128% between December and January.
+The cold weather, high gas consumption and reduced methane gas flows have all contributed to alarmingly high bills that have left many Angelenos frustrated.

 SoCalGas says the increases would bring in an additional $738 million, which it says it needs to meet higher operating costs and to maintain its infrastructure.